n0vah/nested_navigators/README.md

 # NestedNavigators

-Flutter widget to implement multiple stacks routes.
+Flutter widget to implement multiple route stacks.

 # Usage
 To use, you must at least specify two arguments **items** and **generateRoute**: